Hydrology

 The Solution

 We, however, have good news!
 Unlike so many of the environmental issues we face today, the solution to this part of the problem is simple and relatively inexpensive.
-We have talked for some time about some form of water control structure or lock to stop the saltwater intrusion into this ecosystem AND to prevent loss of valuable freshwater and silt from the Apalachicola River system that should be going to Apalachicola Bay, (where it would nourish), and is instead going into St. Joe Bay and St. Andrews Bay, (where it harms).
+We have talked for some time about some form of water control structure to stop this massive diversion of valuable freshwater and silt away from the Apalachicola River system that should be going to Apalachicola Bay (where it would nourish), and is instead going into St. Joe Bay and St. Andrews Bay (where it harms).
+This restoration of the natural, historic watershed boundary would also allow Lake Wimico and its surrounding marsh and drainage basin to resume its natural, original function of collecting, storing, filtering, and sending freshwater and sediment exclusively to Apalachicola Bay via the Jackson River.

-Construction of a water control structure between the connection of the Gulf County Industrial Canal and the Gulf Intracoastal Waterway (The T) and the power line easement just south of White City would stop the salt water intrusion from BOTH the Gulf County Canal AND the GIWW connection to East Bay (See Map).
+Construction of a water control structure between the connection of the Gulf County Industrial Canal and the Gulf Intracoastal Waterway (The T) and the power line easement just south of White City would restore the function of the natural, historic watershed boundary.
 It would also allow unobstructed access between Panama City and the Gulf County Canal on the GIWW.
-It would also allow for better flow (mostly tidal) through the Gulf County canal.
-There is no local opposition to this project and this one solution will solve both salinity and sedimentation problems simultaneously.
-This water control structure would continue to allow access to the GIWW for boat traffic, it would only stop flow.
+It would also allow for better flow (mostly tidal) through the Gulf County canal and decrease maintenance costs to the Gulf County canal because of less sedimentation.
+There is no local opposition to this project, and this one solution will solve both salinity and sedimentation problems simultaneously.
+This water control structure would continue to allow access to the GIWW for boat traffic; it would only stop the flow.
 This could also allow the Gulf County Park and boat ramps at White City to be on the “freshwater” side of the water control structures, and White City would resume its historic role as the gateway to Lake Wimico.

 Lake Wimico